 Both Marshmallow and Caramel loved The Day The Crayons Quit, written by Drew Daywalt and illustrated by Oliver Jeffers.
-They alos very much enjoyed reading The Day The Crayons Came Home.
-But neither of them got around to reviewing either of the books just yet for the book bunnies blog.
+They also very much enjoyed reading The Day The Crayons Came Home.
+Unfortunately, neither of them had gotten around to reviewing either of the books for the book bunnies blog.
 But the crayons are forgotten no more!
 Today Caramel reviews the third book in this amusing series: The Crayons’ Christmas.
 As usual Sprinkles is taking notes and asking followup questions.

 Sprinkles: So Caramel, what is this book about?

 Caramel: This book is about the crayons in Duncan’s house and a candy cane that wants desperately to be eaten.